Skip to main content

 A short introduction

-When opening a Bitpaper you will see an empty page:
+The following is a very quick introduction to Bitpaper.
+When opening a Bitpaper, you will see an empty page:

-Most functions have keyboard shortcuts, push the "k" button on your keyboard to see the list.
+Most functions have keyboard shortcuts; push the "k" button on your keyboard to see the list.
 The main functions are described here:

 1. At the bottom of the page, in the middle, the main drawing tools are present.
-1 is the pen, 2 changes the colour and thickness of the pen, 3 is the eraser, 4 is the select tool.
+1 is the pen, 2 changes the colour and thickness of the pen, 3 is the eraser, and 4 is the select tool.
 There are more shortcuts which you can explore through the shortcut list.

-2. At the top right corner of the page the page numbers are visible.
-Clicking the down arrow will move forward a page, if no page exists then a new page will be created.
+2. At the top right corner of the page, the page numbers are visible.
+Clicking the down arrow will move forward a page; if no page exists, then a new page will be created.
 The ">" key is the shortcut to the down arrow.

 3. Each Bitpaper can only accommodate a maximum of 100 pages.
 The recommended action is to create a new whiteboard after you reach 100 pages.

 4. Bitpaper supports copying and pasting.
-Any text or pictures can be copied, and then pasted using your computer's default paste command into Bitpaper.
+Any text or pictures can be copied and then pasted using your computer's default paste command into Bitpaper.

-5. To take a screenshot use CTRL SHIFT CMD 4 on Macs and SHIFT WINDOWS S on PCs.
+5. To take a screenshot, use CTRL SHIFT CMD 4 on Macs and SHIFT WINDOWS S on PCs.
 Screenshots can be pasted into Bitpaper using the default paste command for your computer.

 6. If you make a mistake, the easiest way to undo it is by pushing Z on your keyboard.
 Pushing X is the redo shortcut.

-• Manual is the the complete manual or guide of Bitpaper, including all the features, the system requirements and steps on contacting Bitpaper should you experience bugs.
+• Manual is the complete manual or guide of Bitpaper, including all the features, the system requirements and steps on contacting Bitpaper should you experience bugs.

 • Troubleshooting contains information about fixing issues which you may come across when using Bitpaper.

-You can learn more about Bitpaper by having a play with it and exploring the different features, there is also a Facebook group where you can ask questions and professional online tutors share information on advanced features.
+You can learn more about Bitpaper by having a play with it and exploring the different features.
+There is also a Facebook group where you can ask questions, and professional online tutors share information on advanced features.

 Did this answer your question?